 Documented standard build procedures are utilized for the installation and maintenance of production systems.
 These build procedures help ensure a consistent configuration for production systems.
-An intrusion detection and prevention system (IDPS) are utilized to analyze network events and report possible or actual network security breaches.
+Policies and procedures are in place regarding detection, logging, and monitoring of unknown or unauthorized components into the environment.
+An IPS is utilized to analyze network events and report possible or actual network security breaches.
 The IPS is configured to send automated e-mail notifications to IT personnel when predefined thresholds are exceeded.